Best Label Maker of 2021

 For those in the trade industries, the Brady BMP21-PLUS has several attractive features, including many presets for electricians, scientists, and AV specialists.
 This device can also print barcodes for those working in a warehouse or retail setting.

 The primary goal at GearLab is to guide our readers to the perfect products for their individual applications and needs.
 During this assessment, we thoughtfully examined each device to provide you with the most accurate information that we can.
-It is our hope that having read this article, you now have the knowledge and information you need to buy the ideal label maker for yourself.
+We hope that having read this article, you now have the knowledge and information you need to buy the ideal label maker for yourself.

 — Ross Patton